What is Methylmalonic Aciduria and Homocystinuria, cblC Type?

 How is Methylmalonic Aciduria and Homocystinuria, cblC Type treated?

-Currently, there is no treatment that cures or alleviates all the symptoms of methylmalonic aciduria and homocystinuria, cblC type.
-Critically ill individuals must be stabilized, preferably in consultation with a metabolic specialist, by treating their metabolic disease.
+There is no cure for methylmalonic aciduria and homocystinuria, cblC type.
+Individuals experiencing a severe episode of illness (metabolic crisis) should be stabilized and seen by a metabolic specialist.
 Dietary modifications may improve symptoms and gastrostomy tube placement for feeding is often required.
 Seizures are treated using standard protocols.
 Medications have proven effective in some cases.

-During the first year of life, infants may need to be evaluated once or twice a month.
+During the first year of life, infants may need to be evaluated frequently (at least once or twice a month).
 Routine medical care should include special attention to growth and development; neurologic evaluation for early signs of delay, behavioral disturbances, and seizures; and ophthalmologic evaluation for retinal and optic nerve changes.
 Prolonged fasting and excessive dietary protein intake should be limited.

-What is the prognosis for a person with Methylmalonic Aciduria and Homocystinuria, cblC Type?
+What is the prognosis for an individual with Methylmalonic Aciduria and Homocystinuria, cblC Type?

 Some affected individuals have early and severe symptoms, while others reach adulthood without evidence of ongoing disease progression.
 In some cases, severe neurologic symptoms and/or cognitive impairment persist.
-It is difficult to discern whether or not such impairments are due to the disease progression prior to treatment or ongoing neurological decline.
+Treatment may improve but not prevent symptoms of the disease.

 Other names for